contributorshipcollaboration/credit-translation/README.md

 | Turkish | Not started - 1 volunteer
 | Persian | Not started - 1 volunteer
 | Dutch | Not started - Eli Thoré
+| Swedish | Not started - , Eli Thoré?

 ## Contributing to other facets of the project